 The majority of Turkmen live in Turkmenistan, which is located in south Central Asia along the Caspian Sea.
-Many others live in the surrounding Asian nations of Kazakhstan, Iran, Afghanistan, and Uzbekistan.
+Many others live in the surrounding Asian nations of Kazakhstan, Iran, Afghanistan, Uzbekistan, with a smaller number in Azerbaijan.
 Their culture has been strongly influenced in the past by both the Turkic conquerors, who imposed their language on them, and the Arabs, who forced them to convert to Islam.
 Long ago, they developed a strong ethnic identity as "children of the desert" because they would plunder rich caravans of Persian traders.

 In the 17th century, the Turkmen, or Trukhmens as they were called in Russia, migrated into the Caucasus.
 Turkmen use Russian as their literary language.

 For centuries the Turkmen lived as nomadic herdsmen.
 Their society was characterized by a distinct economic division between the cattlemen and farmers.
 This division was present in almost every tribe, settlement, and family.
-However, seventy years of Soviet rule has virtually eliminated their nomadic life-style.
-The socialization of farmland has changed their traditional settlement patterns, and movement into the cities has naturally weakened their customs and traditions.
+However, seventy years of Soviet rule has virtually eliminated their nomadic lifestyle.
+The socialization of farmland changed their traditional settlement patterns, and movement into the cities weakened their customs and traditions.

-The Turkmen are especially known for their brisk trade in the bazaars, where many samples of their handicrafts can be found.
+The Turkmen are especially known for their trade in the bazaars, where many samples of their handicrafts can be found.
 Some of these include metal and wooden household utensils, tools, and furniture.
 Many have also supplemented their income by producing intricately designed carpets.
-Oil and gas production are the major sources of wealth.
+Oil and gas production are major sources of wealth for the Turkmen.

-Turkmen tend to be physically strong and easily able to endure the harshness of the environment.
-They are characterized by their hospitality, sincerity, and trustworthiness; however, they are also known as being hot-headed and revengeful.
+Turkmen tend to be physically strong and easily able to endure harsh environments.
+They are characterized by their hospitality, sincerity, and trustworthiness; however, they are also known as being hot-headed and vengeful.

 Men usually wear baggy trousers, coarse shirts, boots, and wool hats.
 Women love wearing jewelry, especially anklet and bracelets.
 They cover their heads with cloth, like turbans that are also adorned with jewelry.